tupini07/PopularTorrentBot/README.md

 - The torrent service
 - The telegram bot

-These are executed as standalone applications, and can communicate freely between themselves.
+These are executed as standalone applications, and can communicate freely among themselves.

 To run them you'll first of all need to install the dependencies by running from the root of the reporsitory: